closeio/blackholebandicoot/README.md

 # BlackholeBandicoot

-Flask app that accepts any request and at a minimum logs the request to stdout.
+Testing web server that accepts any request and at a minimum logs the request to stdout.
+To be used by developers or testers, not a production web/app server.

 ## Configuration options
 The following settings can be adjusted via environment variables or a